Prospectors & Developers Association of Canada

 Established in 1932, the Prospectors & Developers Association of Canada (PDAC) represents the interests of the Canadian mineral exploration and development industry.
 The association is best known for its annual convention and trade show in Toronto.
-The event regularly attracts up to 25,000 attendees from more than 130 countries.
+The event regularly attracts more than 25,000 attendees from over 130 countries.

-Based in Toronto, Ontario, Canada, PDAC has approximately 7,200 corporate and individual members served by 25 full-time staff.
+Based in Toronto, Ontario, Canada, PDAC has approximately 8,200 corporate and individual members served by 40 full-time staff.

 PDAC Trade Show and Convention

 The annual PDAC Convention—the world's premier mineral exploration and mining convention—is held at the Metro Toronto Convention Centre in downtown Toronto in early March.
 The show attracts exhibitors, investors, analysts, mining executives, geologists and government officials from across the Americas and the world, including two sitting Canadian Prime Ministers, Justin Trudeau (2020, 2019) and Stephen Harper (2014).
 The annual PDAC Convention has grown into a respected institution with an international reputation for networking, deal-making and discussing the current issues, trends and technologies shaping the industry.